slogan621/tscharts/medicalhistory/README.md

 **Delete a Medical History**
 ----
-  Delete a registration.
+  Delete a medical history resource.
 Use is not recommended except for unit test applications.

 * **URL**